scalawithcats/scala-with-cats/src/pages/functors/index.typ

-#import "../stdlib.typ": info, warning, solution
+#import "../stdlib.typ": info, warning, solution, chapter
-= Functors
+#chapter[Functors]

 In this chapter we will investigate *functors*,